 I’m dead, without a single kill from my side.
 Apparently, I didn’t tell my guys to shoot.

-Released on September 3rd 2013 for the Mac, Eugen System‘s latest Wargame is here and is as punishing and rewarding (once you actually learn how to play it of course) as ever.
+Released on September 3, 2013, Eugen System’s latest Wargame is here and is as punishing and rewarding (once you actually learn how to play it of course) as ever.

 Deploying new units requires requisition points.
 In the upper-left hand corner of the screen, a counting point system spins away depending on the amount of conquered land, enemies destroyed, satisfaction of your units (to give you an example, if your pilots face off against too many enemies, you’ll notice their status change from “Confident” to “Scared” and turn around, getting killed in the process) and a multitude of other factors.
 Elevation, heavy brush, water, ambushes on city streets: everything plays a role.
 ALB is so realistic, detailed and complex, the learning curve is obviously very steep.